Isissss/AKino/README.md

  ![First prototype preview](https://cdn.discordapp.com/attachments/616573021846634497/989487583740461116/unknown.png)

  ![First prototype preview](https://cdn.discordapp.com/attachments/616573021846634497/989488215520067594/unknown.png)
-Due to the pollution theere is a lot of smog and extreme weather in the city.
+Due to the pollution there is a lot of smog and extreme weather in the city.
 Collect windmills and solar panels and see the city evolve as you go!
 But beware for the cars on the road..

 ### [Play the game!
 [DESKTOP ONLY]](https://stud.hosted.hr.nl/1036029/Programmeren/AKino/docs/)
 ### [Play the game!
 [ARCADE ONLY]](https://isissss.github.io/CLE4/)